bsu-cs315/MP1-bmgates/README.md

-# Project 0: Dodge the Creeps!
+# Mini-Project 1: Dodge the Creeps!
 A tutorial implementation by Brayden Gates.

 This project follows the [Your First Game tutorial from